crotwell/TauP/src/doc/sphinx/source/models.rst

 * Standard Model.

   TauP first checks to see if the model name is associated with a standard model.
-  Several standard models are included within the distributed jar file.
+  Several standard models are precomputed and included within the distributed jar file.
-  They include
+  They are:

   ===========  =============================
-  iasp91       :cite:t:`iasp`
+  iasp91       :cite:t:`iasp` (default)
   prem         :cite:t:`dziewonski_anderson`
   ak135        :cite:t:`kennett:ak135`
   ak135favg    :cite:t:`kennett:ak135f`
   ak135fcont   :cite:t:`kennett:ak135f`
-  jb           :cite:t:`jb`
-  1066a        :cite:t:`gilbert_dziewonski`
-  1066b        :cite:t:`gilbert_dziewonski`
-  pwdk         :cite:t:`weber_davis`
-  sp6          :cite:t:`morelli`
-  herrin       :cite:t:`herrin`
   ===========  =============================

-  Lastly, we have included qdt, which is a coarsely sampled version of iasp91 :cite:t:`iasp`.
-  It is samller, and thus loads quicker, but has significantly reduced accuracy.
   We will consider adding other models to the distribution if they are of wide interest.
   They are included within the distribution jar file but